Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ResourceReflector.md#Section-reflector">
       Section <code>reflector</code>
   </a></summary>
   The section has reflectors.
-It is  a special type of resources for operation at the groups of files.
+It is a special type of resources for operation on the groups of files.
 </details>
 <details><summary><a href="./concept/ResourceStep.md#Section-step">
       Section <code>step</code>